-EM 18045 MEDICAL EMERGENCIES FOR PARAMEDICS I W/ LAB - At the completion of this unit, the paramedic student will be able to integrate pathophysiological principles and assessment findings to formulate a field impression and implement the treatment plan for the medical patient.
+EM 18043 MEDICAL EMERGENCIES I W/ LAB - At the completion of this unit, the paramedic student will be able to integrate pathophysiological principles and assessment findings to formulate a field impression and implement the treatment plan for the medical patient.
 Medical patients will include those having disease processes involving the following body systems: pulmonary, cardiology, and neurology.
 Skills include ECG monitoring, defibrillation, synchronized cardioversion, and carotid sinus massage, Blood glucose monitoring, and medication administration.
 Students will be required to successfully complete the Advanced Cardiac Life Support (ACLS) course.
+Prerequisite: all first semester subjects.

-EM 18056 MEDICAL EMERGENCIES II FOR PARAMEDICS W/ LAB- At the completion of this unit, the paramedic student will be able to integrate pathophysiological principles and assessment findings to formulate a field impression and implement the treatment plan for the medical patient.

-Medical patients will include those having disease processes involving the following body systems: endocrinology, gastroenterology, renal/urology, toxicology, hematology, and gynecology/obstetrics.
-This unit will also include assessment, and management of the following emergencies: Environmental conditions, infectious/communicable diseases and behavioral/psychiatric disorders, allergies/anaphylaxis.
+EM 18053 MEDICAL EMERGENCIES II W/ LAB- At the completion of this unit, the paramedic student will be able to integrate pathophysiological principles and assessment findings to formulate a field impression and implement the treatment plan for the medical patient.
+Medical patients will include those having disease processes involving thefollowing body systems: endocrinology, gastroenterology, renal/urology, toxicology, hematology, and gynecology/obstetrics.
+This unit will also include assessment, and management of the following emergencies: Environmental conditions, infectious communicable diseases and behavioral/psychiatric disorders, allergies/anaphylaxis.
 Skills include Blood glucose monitoring and medication administration.
+Prerequisite: all first semester subjects.

-EM 18064 MEDICAL EMERGENCIES CLINICAL - Supervised student rotations in clinical settings.
+EM 18065 MEDICAL EMERGENCIES CLINICAL - Supervised student rotations in clinical settings.
 Emphasis is on the application of previous coursework.
-All modules in these courses must be passed with a grade of 82% or above in order to advance to EM 18106, EM 18111, EM 18123, EM 18133, and EM 18144.
+Prerequisite: All first semester subjects.

-EM 18075 TRAUMA FOR PARAMEDICS W/LAB- At the completion of this unit, the paramedic student will be able to integrate the principles of kinematics to enhance the patient assessment and predict the likelihood of injuries based on the patient's mechanism of injury.
+EM 18073 TRAUMA FOR PARAMEDICS W/ LAB- At the completion of this unit, the paramedic student will be able to integrate the principles of kinematics to enhance the patient assessment and predict the likelihood of injuries based on the patient's mechanism of injury.
 Management and treatment of traumatic injuries will be included.
 Students will gain the knowledge necessary to identify priority patients.
 Includes the pathophysiology related to shock or lack of cellular oxygenation, understanding how shock presents and the management of patients in shock.
 Subjects include: systems/mechanism of injury, hemorrhage/shock, soft tissue trauma, burns, head/facial trauma, spinal trauma, thoracic trauma, abdominal trauma, and musculoskeletal trauma.